music and song connecting the past with the present

-We offer three, very special trio presentations:
+We offer the following presentations:

-Is that a Crumhorn? - An absorbing presentation about musical instruments of the Medieval and Renaissance eras, featuring live music richly-illustrated with paintings of the time.
+Is that a Crumhorn? - An absorbing presentation about musical instruments of the Medieval and Renaissance eras, featuring live music, richly illustrated with paintings of the time.

 Kemp’s Jig - An exploration of an Elizabethan comic actor’s epic dance from London to Norwich, drawing on his account of the journey.

 A Tudor Christmas - We celebrate the festive season as it was under Henry VIII and Elizabeth I.